Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 The trade-off for the added flexibility is a slightly lower APY.
 The only available term length is 11 months.

-You won’t be able to touch your funds for 6 days after funding your account.
+You won’t be able to touch your funds for six days after funding your account.
 After that, you can withdraw your full balance without worrying about getting hit with fees.

 Ally Bank Features

-Below are some of the things that set Ally apart:
+Below are some of the features you can enjoy when using Ally Bank.

 Digital Banking Tools